Skip to main content

 EXCEPT ALL returns all rows from the first query that are not present in the second query, including duplicates.
 This means if a row appears N times in the first query and M times in the second, it will appear max(N-M, 0) times in the result.

-Note: EXCEPT ALL is supported in Databricks, but not available in Vertica.
+Note: EXCEPT ALL is supported in Spark-based engine, but is not available in Vertica.

 Syntax